 Mr. Scott has represented numerous corporations, directors and officers in federal securities class actions, SEC enforcement actions and shareholder derivative suits, at arbitration and on appeal.
 Notable engagements include:

 - Norris v.
-McClendon et al. Derivative Litigation: represented the board of diretors in a shareholder derivative action challenging company proxy disclosures.
+McClendon et al. Derivative Litigation.
+Represented the board of directors in a shareholder derivative action challenging company proxy disclosures.
 Obtained a dismissal the pleading stage.

 Mr. Scott also regularly advises companies on questions of corporate governance, fiduciary duties and disclosure obligations, and has extensive experience in responding to shareholder litigation demands and books and records requests.